Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 - Contemporary makers: They produce rods according to the current demands.
 Value mostly varies with each type of rod.

-- High volume production makers: They made for the masses in the past.
+- High-volume production makers: They made for the masses in the past.
 Yes, they were quite famous.
-Although their production quantity was high, their rods are now only collected because they’re not manufactured anymore.
+Although their production quantity was high, their rods were only collected because they were not manufactured anymore.

 Demand

-You can have the best old fishing rod in your hand, but if it’s not in demand, what’s the point?
+You can have the best old fishing rod in your hand, but what’s the point if it’s not in demand?
 In most cases, demand is proportional to its cost.

-So if a certain type of old fishing rod is not in demand in the market, it is possible that it is not worth much money.
+So if a certain type of old fishing rod is not in demand in the market, it may not be worth much money.
 However, trends don’t always remain the same.
 Just because it’s not in demand today doesn’t mean it’s useless for a lifetime.

 That was too much to take in, right?
 Well, you don’t need to hurry.
 Take everything step by step.